You are here:

 Ella Baker, who moved to New York after graduating from Shaw University in North Carolina, became deeply involved in the struggle to desegregate New York City’s schools.2 In line with her view of movement building and democratic action, she worked with parents and young people to define their goals and work together for change.
 This questionnaire distributed to parents and students to use with their own schools reflects that commitment to grassroots activism based on the knowledge of young people and families.
 It illustrates Baker’s organizing philosophy in practice.

-- How did Ella Baker’s type of organizing work differ from that of Bayard Rustin’s?
+- How did Ella Baker’s organizing work differ from Bayard Rustin’s?
 How are those differences complementary?

-- How might this document and the process of filling it out impact how students and families interacted with schools?
+- How might this document and the process of filling it out have impacted how students and families interacted with schools?

 - How does this questionnaire reflect Baker’s organizing commitments and teaching beliefs?